Intelligent Multimodal Multi-Sensor Fusion-Based UAV Identification, Localization, and Countermeasures for Safeguarding Low-Altitude Economy: UAV Intelligent Identification: Fusion of Multi-Sensor Data and Deep Learning

 \section{UAV Intelligent Identification: Fusion of Multi-Sensor Data and Deep Learning}

 With the growth in the number of UAVs and the gradual diversification of their application scenarios, the pressure on UAV safety supervision has been increasing.
-Against this backdrop, UAV intelligent identification technology, as the core support for solving the dilemma of low-altitude supervision, is realizing an upgrade from single-signal detection to full-dimensional verification by means of multi-sensor data fusion and AI algorithm iteration.
+Therefore, UAV identification, as the core support for solving the dilemma of low-altitude supervision, is realizing an upgrade by means of multi-sensor data fusion and AI algorithm iteration.
+In this section, we focus on exploring the integration of UAV RF signal identification and AI technologies, while analyzing the comprehensive identification approaches based on multimodal multi-sensor data.